 1 cup buttermilk or plain yogurt (any fat content, but try for at least 2%)

-5 scallions (white parts only) sliced (or 1/2 small shallot)
+5 scallions (white and light green parts only), roughly chopped (or 1/2 small shallot)

 salt and pepper

-In a blender, combine half the cucumber, the pitted and peeled avocado, buttermilk (or yogurt), lime juice, jalapeno, scallions, cilantro, salt and pepper, and about 3/4 cup of cold water.
-Puree until smooth, adding more water if necessary until it reaches a creamy, but not gloppy consistency.
-Stir in remaining avocado and cucumber pieces and chill for as long as you can, try to make it at least 30 minutes.
-Garnish with cilantro when you serve.
+In a blender, combine about two thirds of the cucumber, the 1 1/2 avocado, buttermilk (or yogurt), lime juice, jalapeño, scallions, cilantro, salt and pepper, and broth.
+Puree until smooth, adding more water or broth if necessary until it reaches a creamy, but not gloppy consistency.
+Chill for as long as you can, try to make it at least 30 minutes.
+Garnish with remaining cucumber, avocado, cilantro and croutons (if using) when you serve.